abhey-afk/Realtime-Collaborative-Code-Editor/README.md

 4. To start the react app client run `npm start` in one terminal
 5. To start the server run `npm server:dev` or `pm2 start server.js` in another terminal
 6. Go to `http://localhost:3000` to view the app
-7. Follow the steps 4-7 from the [Running via Docker Image](https://github.com/Mohitur669/Realtime-Collaborative-Code-Editor?tab=readme-ov-file#running-via-docker-image) section to create and join a room

 **Note:** To stop your server, press `Ctrl+c` or if you used "pm2", then use `pm2 stop server.js` in the terminal.